 - Whether the firm has an effective process to interview candidates in-person or virtually.

 And this is what almost everyone forgets to negotiate in an executive search firm contract:

 - Flat fee pricing (setting the full fee in advance, regardless of the salary ultimately paid to the candidate)

 - Off-limits policy (the search firm agreeing to not recruit any other staff from the employer for several years)

-Although these five contract elements are important, they are not enough to prevent hiring someone mediocre.
-Your contracting process must also ensure that that the right recruiting process will be followed.
+And although these contract elements are important, they are not enough to prevent hiring someone mediocre.
+Your contracting process must also ensure that the right recruiting process will be followed.
 A great hiring process provides structure to the hiring decision, gathers information, identifies alternatives, weighs the evidence, challenges assumptions, and considers the landscape in which the decision is being made.
 The search firm contract should outline all of that.